-Managing (and rationing) your resources Don't let limited resources take control!
-Learn to budget and ration your supplies accordingly, and the year will be a lot less stressful.
+Managing your resources Don't let limited resources take control!
+Learn to budget and ration your supplies accordingly, and the year could be a lot less stressful.
 Learning to get by on limited finances is one of the key challenges students face.
 If finances are a problem, the best thing to do is draw up a budget and stick to it.
 Know what money you have coming in, and what needs to go out each week, so that you can clearly see how much you can afford to spend on other things.
-If you need some help putting together a budget, Sorted NZ has a great planner that you can just fill in the blanks and save for future use. www.sorted.org.nz/calculators/money-planner Part-time work If you decide to get a part-time job to support yourself but are worried how that might impact your time to study, please don't stress.
+If you need some help putting together a budget, Sorted NZ has a great planner that you can just fill in the blanks and save for future use. sorted.org.nz/calculators/money-planner Part-time work If you decide to get a part-time job to support yourself but are worried how that might impact your time to study, please don't stress.
 Many students work for the duration of their degree in order to support themselves and they do just fine - but like anything, it's about finding the right balance.
-If you are looking for a part-time job, visit CDES and www.sjs.co.nz to see what current opportunities are available.
+If you are looking for a part-time job, visit CDES and sjs.co.nz to see what current opportunities are available.
 Healthy Eating Making sure you have a nutritious and filling diet is a very important part of maintaining your overall well-being.
 We all know that if you're hungry, you can become easily distracted and it is harder to focus in class, when studying, or during that important test or exam.
 The Better Kai initiative helps you identify food that is great brain and body fuel while you choose your meals on campus!
-Find out more at www.auckland.ac.nz/en/on-campus/facilitiesand-services/food-and-retail/better-kai.html If you'd like further inspiration for cheap, easy and tasty meals, these websites will help: www.eatwell.co.nz www.studentrecipes.com www.studentcooking.tv/recipes Shelter against the elements Keep yourself warm and dry with a solid home-base to regenerate at the end of the day.
-If you are from out of Auckland or simply looking to 'spread your wings' and live away from home, there are lots of accommodation options available to you.
-Halls of Residence While the Halls of Residence are normally full by the start of the first semester, sometimes rooms become available for the second semester, if you are interested.
-Find out more at www.auckland.ac.nz/en/oncampus/accommodation.html/en.html Accommodation Solutions If you would prefer not stay in a hall of residence and would like some advice on other options available to you, we encourage you to contact the Accommodation Solutions advisory service at accom@auckland.ac.nz For more information on how to survive your first year, visit www.science.auckland.ac.nz/firstyear
+Find out more at auckland.ac.nz/better-kai If you'd like further inspiration for cheap, easy and tasty meals, these websites will help: eatwell.co.nz studentrecipes.com studentcooking.tv/recipes Halls of Residence While the Halls of Residence are normally full by the start of the first semester, sometimes rooms become available for the second semester, if you are interested.
+Find out more at auckland.ac.nz/en/on-campus/accommodation Accommodation Solutions If you would prefer not stay in a hall of residence and would like some advice on other options available to you, we encourage you to contact the Accommodation Solutions advisory service at accom@auckland.ac.nz For more information on how to survive your first year, visit auckland.ac.nz/science/student-survival-guide